 The SCL product is generated every volume scan and can be viewed via AWIPS using the Text Window by typing SCLxxx in the AWIPS ID box, where xxx is the 3-letter radar identifier.
 AWIPS requests it once per hour, and the SCL for the current volume scan can be retrieved by placing the SCL on the RPS List or by doing an OTR or RMR.
-The SCL provides a number of important NEXRAD status summaries including Narrowband Communications: which should reflect NEXRAD-specific NWS AWIPS and FAA connectivity and RPG Alarm Summary: which may reflect whether Backup Comms is engaged versus primary terrestrial telecoms.
+The SCL provides a number of important NEXRAD status summaries including Narrowband Communications: (which should reflect NEXRAD-specific NWS AWIPS and FAA connectivity), RDA/RPG WB Port Status T1/Eth(D)/Eth(C): (which reflect wideband primary comms status), and RPG Alarm Summary: (which reflects when Backup Comms is engaged).
 Current status of several algorithm adaptable parameters are also available via the SCL.